-Once again, we met or exceeded all of our key financial targets through our ongoing focus on three pillars that we consider essential to maximizing shareholder value:
+In 2016, we benefited from our ongoing focus on the three key financial pillars that we consider essential to maximizing shareholder value:

 - Optimizing capital allocation.